jonny-wright-worth/project-hubris/blog/02-gettingStarted.md

 1. It makes it simpler to scan the commit history.
 Every commit will have a lead description of whether is a feature, a fix, a test, documentation, etc, so scanning down the list of the commits it is easy to see what type of commit it is
    - The bonus is that it helps us to make each commit atomic.
 Say you make some changes to a feature and in the process realise that some of the documentation is not up to date - and so update it.
 What do you write in the conventional commit?
 It is both a documentation and a feature commit.
 The difficulty in finding the right conventional commit helps us to realise that we should be making these as two separate commits.
 If there is a problem with the feature changes - say it includes a bug or regression - then we don't want to revert the documentation changes if we revert the feature.
 2. It makes doing semantic versioning a lot simpler.
 This makes it easier to see which packages will work or break with other combinations of packages.
-3. It is easier to colate a changes log.
+3. It is easier to collate a changes log.
 Probably not super important for a personal project, but this is something that will be important for larger projects that I want to learn for.

 The setup steps are fairly simple and listed on the [commitlint.js page](https://commitlint.js.org/guides/local-setup).
 Trying to commit with an invalid commit message is now rejected.